rubenspessoa/particles-simulator/README.md

 # particles-simulator

   A game developed with python and pygame based on classical mechanics concepts.
+Following this tutorial: http://www.petercollingridge.co.uk/pygame-physics-simulation

 ## How to run it?